zsegla/airbnb-clone-project/README.md

 > Effective role distribution ensures that every part of the project — from design to deployment — is handled efficiently and collaboratively.

+---

+## UI Component Patterns

+To build a scalable and maintainable frontend, the project will use reusable UI components.
+These components ensure consistency and simplify development across different pages.

+### Planned Components

+- **Navbar**
+  - Includes the site logo, search bar, user navigation (login/profile), and a responsive menu for mobile devices.
+  - Ensures easy navigation across the platform.

+- **Property Card**
+  - Displays property image, basic details such as price, location, rating, and a favorite (bookmark) button.
+  - Designed with a responsive layout to fit different screen sizes.

+- **Footer**
+  - Contains site links, company information, social media icons, and copyright information.
+  - Provides consistent information and easy access to secondary navigation.

+Each component will be designed with reusability and accessibility in mind to maintain a consistent user experience throughout the application.

+---

+> **Next Step:** Clone the repo, create a feature branch, and start building your first component!
+> Happy coding 🚀